 The Debtor's requirement to raise funding for those quarterly payments always left the Debtor at a disadvantage as to raising the additional necessary capital to get at least the Main Processing Facility operational.
 Small projects would begin but never get very far.
+Equipment, which was contractually subject to SAP or Four S's security interests was sold to raise funds for operations or traded for different equipment that the Debtor felt would be more appropriate for where the Debtor wanted future operations to head.
+No proceeds from the sales of such equipment were paid over to SAP or Four S, notwithstanding the existing security interests mentioned.
 Other persons and entities who comprise the Debtor's interest owners on the Petition Date, as well as the Yorton Parties, could not justify continuing to fund the \$259,057.61 quarterly payments and other minimal ancillary obligations and not see any substantial progress towards getting the Main Processing Facility up and running.
 The eighth quarterly installment was not able to be raised and SAP, Four S and the Decedent's Estate of Jimmy Stokes posted their deeds of trust for foreclosure.